 In what was known as the Great Renaming of 1895, Thomson sent in a series of name changes which were approved as ordinances of Seattle City Council.
 The renaming was intended to give each street or avenue just one name along its entire length, and eliminate duplicate names around the city.

-Our thanks to Seattle historian Rob Ketcherside for highlighting this newspaper article of 1895 (see below), telling of R.H.
+Our thanks to Seattle historian Rob Ketcherside for highlighting this newspaper article of 1895, telling of R.H.
 Thomson’s deliberations over the lists of street names.
+The entire article is posted below, after the Sources list.

 Early Neighborhood Historic Resources Survey Report and Context Statement by Greg Lange and Thomas Veith, 2005 (revised 2009.)
 The report is listed as “Residential structures constructed prior to 1906” under context statements, Seattle Department of Neighborhoods historic preservation page.